 Even more revolutionary, Leonardo portrays the apostles as everyday people, without the indicia of saints or holy men.
 To underscore the realism, Leonardo set the world’s most iconic meal in 15th century Milan.
 The table, utensils, and tablecloth match those the friars used when they ate in the refectory.

-Legend holds that da Vinci used faces of the people he knew or found on the streets for the apostles.
+Legend holds that Leonardo used faces of the people he knew or found on the streets for the apostles.
 He visited jails looking for the perfect person to embody the evil Judas.
 Some art historians think St. John the Less is a self portrait.

 Hidden Meanings In The Last Supper